 The data were expressed as means \pm S.E.M.
 Statistical significances were ascertained by using the Student's two-tailed test for unpaired observations with Bonferroni's correction or by multiple comparisons ANOVA.
-Seasonal differences between enzyme activities were analyzed by means of Turkey-Kramer and Kruskal-Wallis tests.
+Seasonal differences between enzyme activities were analyzed by means of Tukey-Kramer and Kruskal-Wallis tests.
 Comparison of differences in membrane fluidity was performed by means of the Mann-Whitney U test.
-A probability value of less than 5 % (p<0.05) was considered significant.
+P<0.05 value was considered significant.